When was Telemedicine Invented? History of Telemedicine

 These inventions were the converting points of long-distance communication, information delivery acceleration and democratized the access of masses to the sphere of broadcasting at a great scale.
 Because of that, during the Civil War, they provided a great outservice with the ordering of medical supplies and the speedy transmitting of casualties information on the fields.

-Things started back in the 1940s in Pennsylvania when officials could take images of the examination center by phone to interact with the specialist who was not near.
+Things started back in the 1940s in Pennsylvania when officials could take images of the examination center by phone to interact with the specialist who was not nearby.
 This groundbreaking event is likely the world’s first electronic medical record transfer example.

 Building upon this, a Canadian doctor in the 1950s expanded this concept into a teleradiology system.
 In 1959, the University of Nebraska established a two-way television system to disseminate medical information to students, later connecting it to a state hospital for video consultations.